15 Great Grad Programs That Offer Free Tuition

 Brown University, also an Ivy League institution, is known for its selective admission and emphasis on academic excellence.
 But the cost of attendance can be prohibitive with doctoral programs charging nearly $75,000 per academic year in tuition and fees alone.

-But don’t despair either because Brown University offers its PhD students with guaranteed funding support for five years.
+But don’t despair either because Brown University offers its PhD students guaranteed funding support for five years.
 The guaranteed support includes:

 - Tuition remission